fbpx

 Submission and Awards Calendar

-Finalists must be able to arrive in San Antonio on Tuesday, October 10, 2023.
+Finalists must be able to arrive in San Antonio by Tuesday, October 14, 2025.
 Travel, meals, and accommodations will be provided for you.
-Please note: Flights out of San Antonio do not allow for departure the same day as BrainStorm, so please anticipate departing on Thursday, October 12, 2023.
+Please note: Flights out of San Antonio do not allow for departure the same day as BrainStorm, so please plan to for departure on Thursday, October 17, 2025.

-If you are a finalist, you will be invited to and expected to participate in media outreach in advance of a donor reception during your stay in San Antonio.
+If you are a finalist, you will be invited to and expected to participate in media outreach during your stay in San Antonio.

 Pin It on Pinterest